Best Young Footballers of 2020, Who Would Replace Today’s Stars?

 Eduardo Camavinga (Defensive Midfielder)

-What makes Camavinga so remarkable is that despite his young age, he plays in front of the defence in a midfield holding position, where even the smallest error can prove fatal.
+What makes Camavinga so special is that despite his young age, he plays in front of the defence in a midfield holding position, where even the smallest error can prove fatal.

 Charlie Brown (Center Forward)

-At the age of 19, Brown was the top scorer in the UEFA Youth League last season with his 11 goals, while his nearest rivals had only 6 goals in the bag each.
-On average he has scored a goal every 47 minutes against Europe’s best youth teams.
+At the age of 19, Brown became the top scorer of the UEFA Youth League in 2018-19 season with his 12 goals winning also the same league's Golden Boot award.
+It was as his nearest rivals had only 6 goals in the bag each.
+On average he has scored a goal every 67 minutes against Europe’s best youth teams in UEFA Youth League.

 Pablo Moreno (Forward)

-Through such an impressive display, he became part of Spain's U16s squad just at the age of 14.
-With such bright records, the young forward has indeed a place on the list of best young footballers of 2020.
+Through such an impressive display, he became part of Spain's U16 squad just at the age of 14.
+Later, he also served Spain U17 and U18 teams scoring 4 goals in the 15 appearances that he made for them.
+With such bright records, Pablo Moreno has indeed a place on the list of best young footballers of 2020.
+He's currently with Manchester City - has actually been since 2020 - but hasn't made an appearance for them yet.

 Sebastiano Esposito (Striker)

-In March 2019, he made his First Team debut as he played for Inter in the Europa League against Eintracht Frankfurt, becoming the Inter’s youngest debutant in the UEFA Cup/Europa League only at the age of 16 years and 255 days; he's indeed another talent on our list of the best young footballers of 2020.
+In March 2019, he made his first-team debut as he played for Inter in the Europa League against Eintracht Frankfurt, becoming Inter’s youngest debutant in the UEFA Cup/Europa League only at the age of 16 years and 255 days; he's indeed another talent on our list of the best young footballers of 2020.

 Sontje Hansen (Forward)